(Spooky action at a distance)

 Entanglement is a strange feature of quantum physics, the science of the very small.
 It’s possible to link together two quantum particles -- photons of light or atoms for example – in a special way that makes them effectively two parts of the same entity.
 You can then separate them as far as you like and a change in one is instantly reflected in the other.
 (The Strange World of Quantum Entaglement.
 Paul Comstock, California Literary Review, 30 Mar 2010)

-Teams working in distributed locations, often across timezones, countries and cultures.
+… you have teams working in distributed locations, often across timezones, countries and cultures

-Teams working in a distributed fashion are not able to create the same productivity of a collocated team, produce lower quality work and have reduced morale.
+Distributed Teams are unable to work at the same level of productivity as a collocated team.
+They produce lower quality work and have reduced morale.
 Even a team that starts off well will see degradation over time.